1973 (song): Chart performance

 The song debuted at number 10 on the UK Singles Chart, then peaked at number four, making it Blunt's third top 10 single and his fifth-released single debuting in the UK Singles Chart.
 In Switzerland, the song debuted at number one, making it his second top 10 hit, and also reached number one in Venezuela, Austria, the Wallonia region of Belgium, Slovakia, and Turkey.

-In the U.S., the song first appeared on the Billboard Bubbling Under Hot 100 Singles, where it peaked at number two.
+In the United States, the song first appeared on the Billboard Bubbling Under Hot 100 Singles, where it peaked at number two.
 After the song's parent album All the Lost Souls was released on 14 September 2007, the song debuted and peaked at number 73 on the Billboard Hot 100 the week of 6 October 2007, spending just three consecutive weeks on the chart before exiting at number 100.
 The song peaked at number 60 on the Pop 100.
 From number 86, the song made a jump to number two on Billboard's Eurochart Hot 100 Singles, then peaked at number one on 29 September and 6 October 2007.